-The University of Missouri soil test promises exceptional test quality with more details and information than in other tests.
+The University of Missouri soil test promises exceptional test quality with more details than in other tests.

 In about 7 to 10 days, a soil test statement, with a document explaining how to read it, will be sent to the address you provide.

 Tests will show pH and phosphorus levels, potassium, calcium, magnesium and organic matter and other elements that apply to your situation.
 All of these tested elements are important to the growth of turf grass and various garden and farm plants.